libvips/build-win32/8.0/README.md

 =============
 [Ubuntu Desktop] (http://www.ubuntu.com/desktop/get-ubuntu/download)
 - This doesn't mean you can't get the process to work on anything else.
 This is simply what we are using and know to work.
-Tested on 11.10, 12.04LTS, and 13.10.
+Tested on 14.04 and 14.10.
-Older versions of build-win32 work on older versions of Ubuntu.

 OPTIONAL
 ========